 And that’s why these kiosks and their laws to sell all press, are crucial to modern society.
 A kioskeur, which cannot express his or her political views through its platform, is probably one the most valuable resources of information for achieving a more balanced society.
 We just need to use it more!

-Despite reports in recent years that the kiosks are in danger of disappearing, there’s good news!
-It was announced by the city of Paris that in the next two years, 360 new kiosks will be deployed in the capital.
-They’re even going to be given a new design to reflect the times, as revealed on the city hall website.
+Despite reports in recent years that the kiosks are in danger of disappearing, it’s only half true.
+It was announced by the city of Paris that in the next two years, 360 new kiosks will be deployed in the capital, replacing many of the older Haussmanian kiosks still in operation around the city.
+They’re even going to be given a new design to reflect the times, as revealed on the city hall website, offering more comfortable and modern working conditions for the sellers.

 Coffee machines, beverage counters and postboxes will soon be a part of the Parisian’s morning press review.
 Interactive screens will also be installed on the kiosks’ exteriors for browsing newspaper headlines 24-7.